-for school and district Provide intensive practice-based training and reflect upon practice. opportunities to discuss guide restorative practices Offer tools and resources to implementation and
+for school and district Provide intensive practice based training and reflect upon practice. opportunities to discuss implementation and guide restorative practices Offer tools and resources to participate in circles and community members to into the community.
+Invite learn to use restorative Take restorative practices